Skip to main content

 The release clause releases the outgoing party from its obligations under the original agreement from the effective date.
 The release should be given by the continuing party (which is the party to whom the outgoing party owed its obligations).
 The scope of the release — particularly whether it extends to pre-novation liabilities — is a critical commercial negotiation point.

-The representations and warranties clause (if included) ensures the outgoing party confirms the current status of the original agreement, including that it is in full force and effect, there are no undisclosed breaches, and all amounts owing have been paid.
+The representations and warranties clause (if included) confirms the outgoing party confirms the current status of the original agreement, including that it is in full force and effect, there are no undisclosed breaches, and all amounts owing have been paid.
 This protects the incoming party from inheriting a contract that is already in dispute or breach.

 The company execution block (s127 Corporations Act) provides the appropriate execution mechanism for corporate parties, allowing the deed to be executed by two directors or a director and secretary of each corporate party, in reliance on the statutory assumptions in section 129 of the Corporations Act 2001 (Cth).